nicolas-kuechler/doe-suite/README.md

   <h3 align="center">DoES - Design of Experiments Suite</h3>

   <p align="center">
-   Orchestrate multi-instance, e.g., client-server, or single-instance experiments on AWS EC2 instances.
+   Orchestrate benchmarking experiments on AWS EC2 machines or the ETHZ Euler cluster.
+Besides supporting experiments on a single instance, e.g., train an ML model, we also support multi-instance experiments, e.g., client-server.
   </p>
 </p>

 ## About The Project

-The Design of Experiments Suite (DoES) automatically orchestrates and executes a set of experiments, i.e., an experiment suite, based on a simple declarative `YAML` design file.
+The Design of Experiment Suite (DoES) automatically orchestrates and executes a set of experiments, i.e., an experiment suite, based on a simple declarative `YAML`  design file.
+In essence, the design file follows a DSL to specify experiments.
-Each experiment of a suite defines the involved computing resources (e.g., AWS EC2 instances) and a list of run configurations.
+Each experiment of a suite defines the involved computing resources (e.g., AWS EC2 instances) as well as a list of run configurations.
 DoES follows the naming conventions of [DoE](https://en.wikipedia.org/wiki/Design_of_experiments):
 A `factor` is a parameter that changes between different runs, and in each run, a `factor` takes a particular `level`, i.e., value.
+For example, we could have a `factor` to vary the load and find the saturation point of a system.

+First DoES creates the required resources (e.g., AWS EC2 instances), installs packages, and builds the artifact.
+Afterward, DoES executes jobs according to the suite design.
+We support multi-factor and multi-level experiment designs with repetition, i.e., it is possible to vary multiple parameters and repeat each run.
-DoES downloads generated result files and processes them in an ETL pipeline to create summaries and plots.
+After completing a job, DoES automatically downloads generated result files and processes them in an ETL pipeline to generate summaries and plots.
+Finally, all created resources are automatically cleaned up.

 ### Example: Suite Design